My yoga images don’t just show poses. They offer a window into who you are and who you are becoming.

 3. Receive your images.

 Yoga photography is an all-inclusive package.
-A single fee covers our initial consult, your photoshoot, my travel to and from the location, and professional editing and delivery of your images.
-20 images will be digitally delivered within 5 business days of your session.
-The total cost is $500.
-(No hidden or unexpected fees.)
+A single fee covers our initial consult, your photoshoot, lightly editing and delivery of your images.
+20 images will be digitally delivered within 14 days of your session.
+Additional fees for travel and high end retouching might apply.
+The total cost is $349.

 You may be thinking….